Jessica Lange: 2009–2015: Career resurgence

 Lange began 2014 by being honored with a nomination for a star on The Hollywood Walk of Fame, though she has yet to claim it.
-Lange was also recognized by Elle Magazine with the L'Oreal de Paris Legend Award presented to her by her friend Shirley MacLaine during The Women in Hollywood Awards, honoring women for their outstanding achievements in film, spanning all aspects of the motion picture industry, including acting, directing, and producing.
-She was next honored with and became the first female recipient of the Kirk Douglas Award for Excellence in Film, presented to her by the Santa Barbara International Film Festival.
+Lange was recognized by Elle Magazine with the L'Oreal de Paris Legend Award, presented by her friend Shirley MacLaine during The Women in Hollywood Awards, honoring women for their outstanding achievements in film, and spanning all aspects of the motion picture industry, including acting, directing, and producing.
+She was next honored with and became the first female recipient of the Kirk Douglas Award for Excellence in Film, presented by the Santa Barbara International Film Festival.

 Later in the year, Marc Jacobs chose Lange to be the new face of Marc Jacobs Beauty.
 In addition, Lange was featured in the brand's summer and fall print ad campaign photographed by David Sims, and starred in a short campaign film directed by Jacobs.
 Previously, Jacobs dressed and interviewed Lange for Love magazine's fifth-anniversary issue, and had her provide a spoken-word version of "Happy Days Are Here Again" as the soundtrack for his autumn/winter 2014 show.

 She next starred opposite Mark Wahlberg in the remake of the 1970s action-thriller, The Gambler, receiving rave reviews for her work.
 She also led the fourth season of American Horror Story, titled American Horror Story: Freak Show.
 The series, once again, topped its and the network's highest ratings, breaking all ratings records for both.
 Though self-admittedly not a singer, Lange's covers of David Bowie's "Life on Mars" and Lana Del Rey's "Gods and Monsters" for the show were both hugely popular, receiving heavy circulation on YouTube and charting in the top 50 on the iTunes music charts.
 For her work on the show, Lange received her seventh Primetime Emmy Award nomination, her fifteenth Golden Globe nomination, and her fourth Critics' Choice Television Award nomination.
 In 2015, Lange announced that she would not return for the series' fifth season.
 She followed her final season on American Horror Story with a role opposite Shirley MacLaine and Demi Moore in the road-trip comedy, Wild Oats, which wrapped production at the end of 2014.
 It premiered on Lifetime on August 22, 2016, before receiving a limited theatrical release on September 16, 2016.